-The iPhone 5s iOS 12.2 update is a milestone release and it could have a significant impact on your device’s performance.
+The iPhone 5s iOS 12.3.1 update is a small maintenance release, but it could have a significant impact on your device’s performance.

-iOS 12.2 brings several bug fixes and enhancements and some iPhone 5s users are already seeing performance gains.
-That said, some iPhone 5s users are running into problems so you need to proceed with caution.
+iOS 12.3.1 brings new bug fixes and some iPhone 5s users are already seeing performance gains.
+That said, some iPhone 5s users are running into problems with the firmware so you need to proceed with caution.
 This is especially true if you’re running an older version of iOS.

-We’ll start with a look at the iPhone 5s iOS 12.2 update’s performance.
+We’ll start with a quick look at the iPhone 5s iOS 12.3.1 update’s performance.

-If you're moving from an older version of iOS, your download could be bigger and your installation could take much longer.
-The features from the updates you skipped are baked into your iOS 12.2 update.
+That said, if you're moving from an older version of iOS, your download will likely be much bigger and your installation could take a lot longer.
+That's because the features from the updates you skipped are baked into your upgrade.

-We've been using iOS 12.2 on the iPhone 5s for an extended period of time and it's running pretty well right now.
+We've been using iOS 12.3.1 on the iPhone 5s for several days now and it's running pretty well on our device.

-The heavy UI lag that tormented us on iOS 11 is gone though we've seen a little bit of choppiness when pulling up Control Center, Notifications, and when using the keyboard.
+iOS 12.3.1 still feels a lot faster than iOS 11.
+The heavy UI lag that tormented us on iOS 11 is still missing in action though we've seen a little bit of choppiness when pulling up Control Center, Notifications, and while using the keyboard.

 We haven't run into any battery life issues nor have we run into any connectivity issues (Wi-Fi, Bluetooth, GPS, etc).

-We haven't noticed any game-changing bugs or issues and that's a good sign as we push deeper into the month.
+We haven't noticed any game-changing bugs or issues and that's a good sign as we push away from the release date.